MicrosoftDocs/quantum-docs-pr/articles/how-to-guides/create-qsharp-project.md

 You can now continue to develop your quantum program.

-## Create a Jupyter notebook project
+## Create a Jupyter Notebook project

 1. Pre-requisites